South Capital Street Limited Line: History

-Proposed Elimination

 On March 22, 2018, the United States Coast Guard and WMATA began its talk for a renewed contract.
 However, the Coast Guard informed WMATA that they will no longer subsidize the W9 funding.
 Instead, the Coast Guard would renew the contract for the A4 and W5 at a reduced frequency instead and discontinue all W9 service.
-The Coast Guard went into talks for a new five year contract (one year base, with four option years) which will go into effect on July 1, 2018 to continue the extension on route A4 and W5 to St. Elizabeth's with some frequency reductions.
+The Coast Guard went into talks for a new five-year contract (one year base, with four option years) which will go into effect on July 1, 2018 to continue the extension on route A4 and W5 to St. Elizabeth's with some frequency reductions.

 Funds for the current service levels of Metrobus routes A4 and W9 were included in Metro's approved FY19 budget.
 The new service levels result in a revenue reduction from the Coast Guard, and a minimal expense impact to the operating budget due to the non-revenue trips associated with the A9.
 The expenses will be redeployed within other Bus Services.
 Key highlights include: